erciomunoz/academic-kickstart-1/content/publication/paper26/index.md

 ---
-title: "Does it Matter Where You Grow up?
+title: "Does It Matter Where You Grow Up?
 Childhood Exposure Effects in Latin America and the Caribbean"
 authors:
 - admin
 date: "2021-01-01T01:00:00Z"